 - The last verse returns to the theme of the Trinity.

-Never despairing of any opportunity to share the gospel, Patrick wrapped all he said and did in the grace of Christ, returning in peace to the island of his imprisonment, bringing the gift of the freedom found only in Christ with him.
+Never despairing of any opportunity to share the gospel, Patrick wrapped all he said and did in the grace of Christ, returning in peace to the island of his imprisonment, bringing with him the gift of the freedom found only in Christ.
 The first two men he addressed were among those called by God to believe, and in time, God used those men and many others to change forever the future of the land at the end of the world.